harriswe/HealthKit-Data-Analysis/README.md

 We are committed to protecting your health data and maintaining your trust by adhering to the highest standards of privacy and security.

-## Contributing

-We welcome contributions!
-To contribute to this project:

-1. **Fork the Repository:** Create your own copy of the repository.
-2. **Create a Branch:** Make a new branch for your feature or bug fix.
-3. **Make Changes:** Implement your changes and commit them with descriptive messages.
-4. **Submit a Pull Request:** Open a pull request with a clear explanation of your modifications.

-Please ensure your code adheres to the project's coding standards and includes relevant tests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.